 In the legal usage of the term in some jurisdictions, reference to an “injunction” is to what is known in other jurisdictions as a temporary injunction.
 In such jurisdictions, an injunction in the sense of a final order which determines a controversy is deemed essentially the same as any other judgment or decree in equity, notwithstanding the order may include the enjoining of the performance of an act or an order requiring the performance of an act.

-See common injunction; irreparable injury; mandatory injunction; preliminary injunction; prohibitory injunction; restraining order; special injunction; temporary injunction.
+See common injunction; irreparable injury; preliminary injunction; prohibitory injunction; restraining order.

-because of the prevailing pendency to regulate such relief closely by statute.
-31 Am J Rev ed Lab §§ 490
+injunction in labor dispute: A pertinent classification because of the prevailing pendency to regulate such relief closely by statute.
+31 Am J Rev ed Lab §§ 490 et seq.

-injunction pendente lite (injunction pen-den’te li’te).
-A temporary injunction which is to operate pending a hearing of the suit on its merits, or until the final decree of the court is rendered.
+injunction pendente lite: A temporary injunction which is to operate pending a hearing of the suit on its merits, or until the final decree of the court is rendered.
 28 Am J Rev ed Inj § 12.

 Types of Injunctions: